suwaiwaihnin/task-management-system/README.md

-Task Management System with
+Task Management System with user authorization and authentication.

- User Create,

- User Login,

- Task create with schdule date and complete with multiple checkbox actions.
+Task with schdule date and complete date and with multiple checkbox actions.